 Symptoms of Pancreatic Cancer

-Pancreatic cancer is sometimes called a “silent cancer” because there are generally no symptoms in the early stages.
-Early pancreatic cancer symptoms are often vague and unrecognised and can often be dismissed by patients and doctors consider pancreatic cancer as a possibility, by which time the diagnosis is often too late for potentially life saving surgery to be an option.
+Pancreatic cancer is sometimes called a “silent cancer” because the early symptoms are often vague and unrecognised.
+It is only later, when more specific symptoms arise, that patients and doctors consider pancreatic cancer as a possibility, by which time it is often too late for surgery that could cure the cancer.

 Classic pancreatic cancer symptoms can include:

-- Painless jaundice (yellow skin/eyes, dark urine) related to bile duct obstruction
+- Painless jaundice (yellow skin/eyes, dark urine).
+This is related to bile duct obstruction

 Other possible symptoms of pancreatic cancer:

-- Pain in the upper abdomen that typically radiates to the back which is new, significant and persistent that is relieved by leaning forward (seen in carcinoma in the body or tail of the pancreas)
+- Pain in the upper abdomen that radiates to the back which is new, significant and persistent that is relieved by leaning forward

-- New-onset diabetes NOT associated with weight gain
+- Diabetes which is new-onset and not associated with weight gain

 - Vague dyspepsia or abdominal discomfort (not responding to prescribed medication)